alykoshin/require-dir-all/README.md

 Inspired by [require-all](https://github.com/felixge/node-require-all) and [require-dir](https://github.com/aseemk/requireDir) packages.

-!!
-WARNING: the package is in alpha state, it may be unstable and change its API  !!!
+!!!
+WARNING: the package is in alpha state, it may be unstable and it may change its API  !!!

 ## Installation